benchon/VincereSharp/readme.md

 # VincereSharp

-An unofficial cross platform Vincere api sdk written in C# and .net netcore.
+An unofficial cross platform Vincere api sdk written in C# and .net core.

 ## Requirements